-The GM should read the following text aloud: As your nav computer clicks off near the Tyr Jump Point and the last rock flies past, you see red dots on your radar!!
+The GM should read the following text aloud: As your nav computer chimes your approach to the Dieno jump point, you see red dots on your radar!!

-The GM should have been keeping track of how much time had elapsed since the start of the mission.
-If more than seventy minutes have passed, the Sleipnir Convoy has already arrived and will find themselves in the thick of things.
-In this case, each ship in the convoy should have their shields and armor depleted, plus one percent of Core Damage for every minute that's passed since their jump.
-If this occurs, the GM should read the following text aloud: You also see three blue dots ahead - the convoy has already arrived and the Kilrathi are pounding it hard!!!
+The GM should have been keeping track of how much time has elapsed since the start of the mission.
+If more than ninety minutes have passed, the Little Apple Convoy has already arrived and will already be in the thick of things.
+In this case, each ship in the convoy should have their shields and armor depleted (0 SHP/AHP) and will have sustained one point of Core Damage for every minute that's passed since their jump-in.
+If this occurs, the GM should read the following text aloud: You also see five blue dots on the radar - the convoy has already arrived and the Kilrathi are already pounding it hard!!!